PyCav/server/README.md

 admin access to /home/public/users top level customise dockerSpawner.py

-improve Auto set up demonstration server script autosetup.sh
+improve Auto set up demonstration server script autosetup.sh implement checks

-documentation

-output to logfiles

-remove references to we in server_setup_guide.md

 ~~in guide explain how to use local users instead of docker containers?~~ not planned for now